Rei-SwitchBot/faq/en-us/Video Doorbell.md

 We regret to inform you that only one monitor can be connected to one doorbell at a time for security reasons.
 We apologize for any inconvenience this may cause.
 Please rest assured that we will take your feedback into consideration for future product improvements.

+---
+### Can I Lock My Lock Using the Monitor of SwitchBot Smart Video Doorbell?

+Unfortunately, locking your door lock directly through the monitor is not supported at this time.
+Here’s how you can use your Smart Video Doorbell to control your lock:
+1. Hold the NFC card against the doorbell to unlock the door.
+2. Press the "Electric Lock" button on the monitor to unlock the door.
+3. For full control, open the SwitchBot app, select your Video Doorbell, tap "Features" at the bottom, then choose "Lock or Unlock" to secure or open your door.